About REACH

 How it All Started

-In 2014, Multnomah County earned the three-year, $3 million Centers for Disease Control and Prevention grant to work within the county's African-American/Black communities.
-There are 49 other counties across the country under the CDC's REACH grant, each focusing on specific underserved racial and ethnic populations in their area.
+In 2014, Multnomah County earned the 3-year, $3 million Centers for Disease Control and Prevention grant to work within the county's African-American/Black communities.
+There are 49 other counties that receive the CDC REACH grant.
+Each focuses on specific underserved racial and ethnic populations in their area.

 Through the research of a prior grant, Multnomah County recognized the need to end health disparities within the African-American communities.